youssef-attai/eram-flutter-assessment/README.md

 Your submission will be assessed based on the following criteria:

-- Git Proficiency: We'll examine the organization and structure of your commit history and branching strategy.
+- **Git Proficiency**: We'll examine the organization and structure of your commit history and branching strategy.

-- Flutter Proficiency: Your ability to implement a well-structured Flutter application, adhering to established best practices.
+- **Flutter Proficiency**: Your ability to implement a well-structured Flutter application, adhering to established best practices.

-- State Management: Your adeptness in managing diverse application states while ensuring a smooth user experience.
+- **State Management**: Your adeptness in managing diverse application states while ensuring a smooth user experience.

-- UI Aesthetics: Your capacity to create an interface that combines functionality with visual appeal.
+- **UI Aesthetics**: Your capacity to create an interface that combines functionality with visual appeal.

 ## Timeline